hbhfly/cloud-commerce-datahub-sample-setup/README.md

 ### Clone Repository

-Clone the sample repository.
+Clone the sample repository ([instructions can be found here](https://help.github.com/articles/cloning-a-repository/)).
 The files are copied to your local machine.

 ### Update the Custom Extensions